snapframework/snap-website/templates/tutorials/snap-api.md

 ~~~~~~

 We now have a skeleton Snap project with a `.cabal` file and a source
 directory.
-To see that it works, we can install it, point your browser to
+Install it, point your browser to `localhost:8000`, and
-`localhost:8000`, and see that it prints "hello world".
-(If you did not
+check that it responds with "hello world".
+(If you did not install
-install Heist, you need to remove the `import Text.Templating.Heist` line in
+Heist, you need to remove the `import Text.Templating.Heist` line in
 `Main.hs`.)

 ~~~~~~ {.shell}